The Financial Technology Law Review: Switzerland

 i Collective investment schemes

-Collective investment schemes governed by CISA are assets, raised from investors for the purpose of collective investment, which are managed for the account of such investors, whereby the investment requirements of the investors are met on an equal basis.9 Open-ended collective investment schemes are organised under company or contract law; closed ones only under company law.
+Collective investment schemes governed by CISA are assets, raised from investors for the purpose of collective investment, that are managed for the account of such investors, whereby the investment requirements of the investors are met on an equal basis.11 Open-ended collective investment schemes are organised under company or contract law; closed ones only under company law.
+No licence is required for a collective investment scheme in the form of a limited stock company if it is either listed or if only qualified investors participate.

 Under Swiss law, crowdfunding is permitted and does not per se trigger a licence requirement.
 However, if crowdfunding includes 'assets raised from investors for the purpose of collective investment' and these crowdfunding assets are managed for the account of such investors (by a third party), subject to equal treatment provisions, they would qualify as collective investment scheme within the meaning of CISA.
 In such case, the respective requirements according to CISA would have to be adhered to.